tuxedolabsorg/mplib/examples/plankclimbers/README.md

 # Example - Plank Climbers

 This game mode (mod) serves as a basic example of how to incorporate `mplib` into a mod.

+To help understand this example it can be useful to read this document together with the documentation and the code in `plankclimbers.lua`.

 ## Description of Plank Climbers
 Plank Climbers is a game mode where your objective is to get as high up as possible.
 The player that has reached the farthest up during the 2 minutes wins.
 Players can see the progress of other players by holding `shift` which reveals the scoreboard.
 The game mode starts with a 5 second countdown to let players know it's about to start.
 Once the time is up players will be presented with the results screen.